RolandWarburton/knowledge/Linux/tmux.md

 List the sessions running with `tmux ls`.

 Rename a session with `tmux rename-session -t session_name new_name`.
-This can be done inside a session as well as outside.
+This can be done inside a session as well using `tmux rename-session session_name`.

 Remove a session with `tmux kill-session -t session_name`.